Anteverted Uterus

 Symptoms of Anteverted Uterus

 Most women with an Anteverted Uterus experience no symptoms, living their lives unaware of their uterine position.
 However, in some cases, women might experience abdominal or pelvic discomfort, particularly during menstruation.
 Some might notice pain during intercourse or feel pressure on the bladder, though this is rare.
 Additionally, menstrual irregularities, such as heavier or more painful periods, can sometimes occur.
-It’s important to note that these symptoms are not exclusive to an Anteverted Uterus and could indicate other underlying conditions.
-Consulting a gynaecologist is crucial for an accurate diagnosis.
+These symptoms are not exclusive to an anteverted uterus and may indicate other conditions like fibroids, endometriosis, or infections.
+Always consult a gynaecologist for proper evaluation.

 Causes of Anteverted Uterus

 The anteverted position of the uterus is typically a natural position of the uterus in your body and not a disease or condition.
-Here are the factors that decide whether or not you’ll have
+Contributing factors include:

 • Genetics: Genetic factors play a role.
 Some women are born with an anteverted uterine position due to their genetic makeup.